sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ### Exercise 2: Assess the Oracle 11g Database before Migrating to PostgreSQL
 Duration: 15 mins

 In this exercise, you will prepare the existing Oracle database for its migration to PostgreSQL.
 This will be done through updating statistics and identifying invalid objects.
 You will update statistics about the database as they become outdated as data volumes tend to change over time, as well as column charateristics.
-You will also identify invalid objects in the Oracle database that will not be exported over by ora2pg, the migration utility used.
+You will also identify invalid objects in the Oracle database that will not be exported over by ora2pg, the migration utility we will use.

 ### Task 1: Update Statistics and Identify Invalid Objects

+1. Create a new folder titled `Postgre Scripts` at the `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project` location.

-1. In Visual Studio, access the NW Schema in the Database Explorer.
-To create a new SQL file, where we will house the updated statements, navigate to **Create New SQL** button near the top right corner of Visual Studio.
+2. In Visual Studio, access the NW Schema in the Database Explorer.
+To create a new SQL file, where we will house the updated statements, navigate to the **Create New SQL** button near the top right corner of Visual Studio.

     ![Creating new SQL file](./media/creating-new-sql-file.png)

-2. Now, you will populate the new file with the following statements:
+3. Now, you will populate the new file with the following statements:
 ```sql
 -- 11g script
 EXECUTE DBMS_STATS.GATHER_SCHEMA_STATS(ownname => 'NW');
 EXECUTE DBMS_STATS.GATHER_DATABASE_STATS;
 EXECUTE DBMS_STATS.GATHER_DICTIONARY_STATS;
 ```
-3. Save the file as `update-llg-stats.sql` in the `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project` directory.
+4. Save the file as `update-llg-stats.sql` in the `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project\Postgre Scripts` directory.
 Run the file as you did when you created database objects.

     ![The Execute Fusion script icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-execute.png "Run the script")

-4. Now, we will utilize a query that lists database objects that are invalid, and hence unsupported by ora2pg meaning that ora2pg will not be converted and exported.
+5. Now, we will utilize a query that lists database objects that are invalid, and hence unsupported by ora2pg, meaning that they will not be converted and exported.
 It is recommended to fix any errors and compile the objects before starting the migration process.
-Create a new file, titled `show-invalid-objects.sql`, in the `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project` directory.
+Create a new file, titled `show-invalid-objects.sql`, in the same directory as the previous script.
 This simple query returns all invalid objects in the current schema.

 ```sql
 SELECT owner, object_type, object_name